 Hebrew Union College-Jewish Institute of Religion’s (HUC-JIR) School of Education received a Signature Grant from The Covenant Foundation for “Beit HaYotzer: The Creativity Braintrust.”
-This three-year $150,000 grant will support a project to enrich the educational experience of students in the School of Education through engagement with artist-scholars who will support students in expanding their creative capacities in their own teaching, educational design, and leadership.
+This three-year $150,000 grant will support a project to enrich the learning experience of education students across all campuses, the Rhea Hirsch School, the Executive MA and DeLeT, through engagement with artist-scholars who will support students in expanding their creative capacities in their own teaching, educational design, and leadership.

 Beit HaYotzer: The Creativity Braintrust will gather a select cohort of Jewish artist-scholars whose work is at the vanguard of confronting challenges in the realms of social justice, gender equity, anti-Semitism, and hate.
 The initiative will provide collegial support for the artists’ emerging creative projects while providing sustained opportunities for them to teach creative practice and Jewish texts, history, ethics, and culture in HUC-JIR’s graduate programs in education.
 Launching the project with Dr. Miriam Heller Stern, National Director of the School of Education and Associate Professor (blended track), are Rabbi Dr. Ariel Burger, author of Witness: Lessons for Elie Wiesel’s Classroom; Aaron Henne, founder and artistic director of theatre dybbuk; singer and songwriter Alicia Jo Rabins; and actor Jon Adam Ross, founder and Managing Director of the in[heir]itance project.
 Additional creative collaborators will participate in the initiative as well.